 Lost baggage – there’s no time limit but it’s advisable to make the complaint as soon as possible, once your luggage has either been missing for twenty-one days or the airline has admitted they’ve lost it.

 You can carry only the baggage allowed by your choices when buying the ticket.

-Liquids carried in cabin baggage are subject to the following government-imposed restrictions: the liquid must be in a container with a maximum volume of 100ml, all liquid containers should be carried in a transparent, re-sealable 1-litre plastic bag, measuring 20 x 20 cm.
+Liquids carried in cabin baggage are subject to the following government-imposed restrictions: the liquid must be in a container with a maximum volume of 100ml, all liquid containers should be carried in a transparent, re-sealable 1-liter plastic bag, measuring 20 x 20 cm.

 Medication is allowed in hand baggage (essential ones with a certificate that confirms you need that medication).
 When carrying medication in a liquid form, please check the safety regulations for carrying liquids on board.

 Animals are not allowed on Wizz Air flights, except for guide dogs traveling with their owners holding the documents set out in the regulations of the Countries Affected by Carriage.